szorowi1/mace-irt/README.md

 # Bifactor models of the MACE

-Code and data for Zorowitz & Tuominen (submitted), "The MACE is essentially unidimensional: Bifactor models of the 'Maltreatment and Abuse Chronology of Exposure' scale".
+Code and data for Zorowitz & Tuominen (submitted), "Confirmatory factor analysis of the Maltreatment and Abuse Chronology of Exposure (MACE) scale: Evidence for essential unidimensionality".

 ## Author